Fiji Airways: Recent developments

 In June 2024, Oneworld and Fiji Airways announced that Fiji Airways would become the alliance's 15th full member of the alliance with the transition set to begin immediately and be complete within 12 months.
 That same month, American Airlines announced that Fiji Airways would join its frequent-flyer program, AAdvantage, sometime within the ensuing year.
 Fiji Airways membership upgrade from Connect member to full membership officially concluded on 1 April 2025, with the carrier joining AAdvantage on the same day.

 In November 2024, the airline implemented a complimentary unlimited onboard Wi-Fi system for instant messaging across all classes.

 Corporate affairs

 Ownership and structure

 Fiji Airways is part of the Air Pacific Group (which includes the national airline, its wholly owned subsidiary Fiji Link, and a 38.75% stake in the Sofitel Fiji Resort & Spa on Denarau Island).
-The Air Pacific Group itself is owned by the Fijian government (51%), Fiji National Provident Fund (30%) the Australian flag-carrier Qantas (16%), and Air New Zealand (3%) and the governments of Kiribati, Tonga, Nauru and Samoa and the Unit Trust of Fiji each hold minor stakes.
+The Air Pacific Group itself is owned by the Fijian government (50%), Fiji National Provident Fund (30%) the Australian flag-carrier Qantas (16%), and Air New Zealand (4%).